mattermost/docs/source/process/feature-release.md

 1. **(Team) Code Complete Meeting (10:00am San Francisco time)**:
     - Team review of Changelog
-    - Walk through each unfinished item of this checklist
     - Last check of tickets that need to be merged before RC1
 2. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Review all [Severity 1 bugs (data loss or security)](https://mattermost.atlassian.net/secure/IssueNavigator.jspa?mode=hide&requestId=10600) to consider adding to Hotfix list
     - Draft [Mattermost Security Updates](http://about.mattermost.com/security-updates/), but do not post until 30 days after official release.
-Add a placeholder text saying "Details on the security update will be posted here on X date, as per our Responsible Disclosure Policy"
+       - Add a placeholder text saying "Details on the security update will be posted here on X date, as per our Responsible Disclosure Policy"
     - If there are any breaking compatibility changes in the release, open an issue in the [GitLab Omnibus](https://gitlab.com/gitlab-org/omnibus-gitlab) to make sure GitLab is aware.
 Post a link to the issue in the Release Discussion channel
 3. Dev:
     - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the [pull request queue](https://github.com/mattermost/mattermost-server/pulls) marked for the current release